 A black market creates criminals out of otherwise productive members of society – those who are merely providing a service that is desired by the marketplace.
 Black markets are a lifeline for gangs; the same gangs that take the lives of innocent people, and turn our children into violent animals.
 Prohibition and the black market push low-income families towards riskier behaviors just so they are able to provide food for their children and gives money-hungry gang leaders a safe haven to spread violence and hate.

 What do we have to worry about if drugs are legalized?
 The most common complaint we hear on the news is that more of our children will begin to use them.
-However, this is fallacious thinking.
+While the effects are debatable, this is fallacious thinking.
 What is going to stop a drug dealer when he is already breaking countless laws from then selling to children?
 Drug dealers and gangs are already comfortable with carrying out illegal activity in face of profits, what would stop them from spreading their risk onto children?

 However, if drugs (and marijuana in particular) are regulated similarly to how alcohol and tobacco are now, then they will begin to be sold in legitimate stores with safe and sensible regulations including not selling to those under a certain age.
 The people working these stores already have a safe and legal job – why would they dare risk it by attempting to sell to a minor?